- Other

 -

-of the United States.
-As irony would have it, they are
+office of President of the United States.
+As irony would have

 issues.